desht/checkers/README.md

 # Checkers

-Checkers is a Bukkit plugin that allows you to play Checkers (Draughts) on your CraftBukkit Minecraft server.
+Checkers is a Bukkit plugin for playing Checkers (Draughts) on your CraftBukkit (Minecraft) server.

 ## Installation and Usage

-Detailed documentation can be found in BukkitDev: http://dev.bukkit.org/server-mods/checkers
+Detailed documentation can be found in BukkitDev: http://dev.bukkit.org/bukkit-plugins/checkers

 ## Building